All Episodes

 I shall never forget Dr. Ernesto Contreras said to me one day in a beautiful hospital outside of America.

-And he said, I promise you that within six weeks time, I'll send them home to live a normal life to a ripe old age without any reoccurrence.
+And he said, I promise you that within six weeks' time, I'll send them home to live a normal life to a ripe old age without any reoccurrence.

-I have a book called Alternative Healthcare, where to go for help, and then just recently
+So I wrote a book on alternative health care, where to go for help, and then just recently produced a very extensive one-hour documentary on deadly new diseases.

-I hear a lot of people talk about all kinds of different cures that they claim, Lindsay,
+I hear a lot of people talk about all kinds of different cures that they claim, Lindsay.

 Ozone, I think, is one good example of that.